teor2345/walking-onions-wip/specs/02-endives-and-snips.md

         ; A list of single signatures or a list of multisignatures.
 This ; list must have 2^signature-depth elements.

-        signatures : [ *SingleSig ] / [ *MultiSig ],
+        ; XXXX either we need an extra voting step, OR we need to move these ; XXXX outside of the signed material. signatures : [ *SingleSig ] / [ *MultiSig ],

         ; Definitions for index group.
 Each "index group" is all